Jaila28/Election-Analysis/README.md

 In this Analysis, I was asked by Election Board Employee named Tom to assist in an election audit of Tabulated results for Congressional Precinct in Colorado.
 I was asked to report the following below:

 *Total number of votes cast

-*A complete list of candidates who received votes *Total number of votes each candidate received *Percentage of votes each candidate won
+*A complete list of candidates who received votes

+*Total number of votes each candidate received

+*Percentage of votes each candidate won

 *The winner of the election based on popular vote

 #Resources

-The Data Source: Election_Results.csv
+*The Data Source: Election_Results.csv

-Software Python 3.6.7, Visual Studio Code
+*Software Python 3.6.7, Visual Studio Code

 ##Summary

-The analysis of the election show that:
+#The analysis of the election showed that:
 -There were 369,711 vost casted in the election
 -The Candidates where: